All About Statisticians

-Statistician Definition Develop or apply mathematical or statistical theory and methods to collect, organize, interpret, and summarize numerical data to provide usable information.
+Statistician Example Develop or apply mathematical or statistical theory and methods to collect, organize, interpret, and summarize numerical data to provide usable information.
 May specialize in fields such as bio-statistics, agricultural statistics, business statistics, or economic statistics.
 Includes mathematical and survey statisticians.

 Mathematics: Using mathematics to solve problems.